danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 See below for the section on using Google Workflows to create an end-to-end integration which both extracts metadata and imports it on a regular schedule.

-## Build a container and run the connector using Dataproc Serverless
+## Build a container and running the connector using Dataproc Serverless

 Building a Docker container for the connector allows it to be run from a variety of Google Cloud services including [Dataproc Serverless](https://cloud.google.com/dataproc-serverless/docs).